Home » Thanksgiving Turkey and Gravy with Cornbread Dressing

 So, let’s talk turkey!
 Every foodie thing you read will tell you to brine your turkey.
 The vast majority of us will be cooking commercially-raised turkeys for Thanksgiving.
 Most of those will have “up to a 10% added salt solution”, meaning that, effectively, those turkeys are already brined, letting you off the brining hook completely, if you like.
 Even so, it’s still possible to wind up with an unfortunately dry turkey.
 I’m not having that, and neither are you.
 Read on.

 First, I wouldn’t dream of buying a turkey larger than about 12-14 lbs., max.
 A 12 lb. whole turkey should feed about 8 adults and still provide leftovers.
 If you think you need more than that, don’t buy a 20 lb. turkey.
 Instead buy one 12-14 lb. turkey, and an additional bone-in turkey breast.
 Most of your guests ask for breast meat anyway.
-Pound for pound a turkey breast serves more people than a whole turkey because the bone-to-meat ratio is much lower.
+Pound for pound a turkey breast serves more people than a whole turkey because the meat-to-bone ratio is much lower.
 Also, the leftovers are easier to use.

 Second, your Thanksgiving turkey’s best friend is a baking bag.
 You can find them this time of year on the aisle with the foil and plastic wrap.
 They usually come two to a box.
 The recipe below tells you exactly what to do with the bag, and so does the box it comes in.
 These are foolproof and deliver juicy and beautifully browned results every time.